 There are 18 elements to the Nurse-Family Partnership model, which, if implemented correctly are expected to result in outcomes similar to those achieved in the randomized control trials.
-The Texas Nurse Family Partnership competitive grant program works closely with NFP National Service Office (NFPNSO) to ensure that all sites are in compliance with the model elements.
+The Texas Nurse Family Partnership competitive grant program works closely with NFPNSO to ensure that all sites are in compliance with the model elements.
 When a new site is created, NFPNSO provides information on how to hire, budget, and train with fidelity to the model elements.
 Once sites are fully operational, NFPNSO also helps them run and interpret annual fidelity reports for the previous program year.
-In program year 2017 (July 1, 2016 to June 30, 2017), all TNFP sites were in compliance with the 18 model elements.
+In program year 2018 (July 1, 2017 to June 30, 2018), all TNFP sites were in compliance with the 18 model elements, with an average fidelity index of 87 out of 100.

 Of the 18 model elements, three were previously discussed in the clients served section of the report (voluntary participation, first-time motherhood, and low-income status).
-There were two additional types of elements that were of particular interest:
+There are two additional types of elements that are of particular interest: